jsplink/tntjs/README.md

 tntjs
 ===

-### A single page load web application framework.
+Simple, single-page scaffolding for developing cross-device web applications.
+By combining the flexibility of JavaScript with the power of rapidly evolving web standards we can greatly reduce the cost of software product development.

-`build status: failing`, mostly because there is no `build` yet.
-This is rather a modular structure for your client-facing projects.
+`build status: failing` (eta this weekend)

 ## Project Modules
-* **app**.js - Exposes your **views** to your DOM (i.e. `data-bind="with: app.views"`).
-Also listens to the data registry and updates identify-based configurations (i.e. user or group changes).
+* **tnt**.js - Exposes your **views** to your DOM (i.e. `data-bind="with: tnt.views"`).
+Also listens to the data registry and updates identity-based configurations (i.e. user or group changes).
 Views are auto-updated once bound to the registry.
 * **dataserve**.js - Listens to the **comm** module and updates the registry per incoming object / list modifications.
 Queries the **models** module to instantiate objects.
 * **comm**.js - Dispatches incoming and outgoing messages.
 Exposes a queue of incoming messages.
-Holds and process a queue of the outgoing.
+Holds and one-by-one processes a queue of outgoing messages.
 Talks to the user via **ui**.sysComm.
 * **nav**.js - Configuration-based navigation controller.
 Navbar configuration found in **settings**.
 * **views**.js - Provides a view object to extend.
 Returns all of your **views** (including **forms**)
 * **models**.js - Provides a model object to extend.
 Data-type enforcement, subscribable properties, prototypal inheritance.